Canonical bases arising from quantum symmetric pairs of Kac-Moody type: Introduction

 \subsection{Acknowledgments.}

 This project cannot be completed without generous helps from many people over the years.
 We are indebted to Masaki Kashiwara for supplying a proof of Theorem~\ref{thm:based-Li}.
 We thank Gail Letzter for her expertise and help regarding Lemma~\ref{lem:nonzero}, and thank Stefan Kolb for helpful clarifications of his work with Balagovic.
+We thank Hideya Watanabe for enlightening discussions regarding the modified $\imath$quantum groups.
 We thank Collin Berman (supported by REU in WW's NSF grant) for various computer explorations on $\imath$divided powers, and Thomas Sale for a verification of a crucial example.
+We would also like to thanks an anonymous referee for helpful comments.

-WW is partially supported by NSF grant DMS-1702254.
+HB is supported by NUS-MOE grant R-146-000-294-133 and R-146-001-294-133.
+WW is partially supported by NSF grant DMS-1702254 and DMS-2001351.